nathanredblur/proxy-magic/README.md

 ## Features

-- Intercepts HTTP and HTTPS traffic.
+- Intercepts HTTP and HTTPS traffic with custom rules
-- Allows defining custom rules to modify requests (e.g., redirect URLs, add headers).
-- Stores its Certificate Authority (CA) certificate locally within the project (`./.proxy_certs`).
+- Modular rule system for request/response modification (see `rules.js`)
+- Automatic SSL certificate generation and management
+- Multiple startup options with different log levels
+- Automated Chrome browser setup with proxy configuration
+- Clean process management and automatic cleanup

 ## Prerequisites

-- Node.js and pnpm (or npm/yarn) installed.
+- Node.js (v14+ recommended) and pnpm (or npm/yarn) installed

-## Setup and Usage
+- Google Chrome browser (for automated startup script)
+- macOS (scripts are optimized for macOS, but can be adapted for other OS)

+## Quick Start

 1.  **Install Dependencies:**